aboutcode-org/scancode-toolkit/README.rst

 components.
 License and origin information is often scattered and not easy to find: ScanCode discovers this data for you.

-ScanCode provides reasonably accurate scan results and the line position where each result is found.
-The results can be formatted as JSON or HTML, and ScanCode provides a simple HTML app for quick visualization of scan results.
+ScanCode provides accurate scan results and the line position where each result is found.
+The results can be formatted as JSON or HTML.
+ScanCode provides a simple HTML app for quick visualization of scan results (see screenshot below), but you will have more robust analysis options if you use AboutCode Manager to view a scan.
+AboutCode Manager is a desktop application available or Linux, OSX or Windows - go to https://github.com/nexB/aboutcode-manager to learn more or to download AboutCode Manager.

 We are continuously working on new features, such as analysis of dependencies or improving  performance for scanning of larger codebases.